Willson Contreras Player Props: Cardinals vs. Reds

-On Friday, Willson Contreras (.189 on-base percentage in past 10 games, 102 points below season-long percentage) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 8:15 PM ET.
+The St. Louis Cardinals, including Willson Contreras (.121 batting average in his past 10 games), battle starter Andrew Abbott and the Cincinnati Reds at Busch Stadium, Saturday at 2:15 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Rangers.
+He had a one-hit showing in his most recent game (1-for-3) against the Reds.

 Willson Contreras Game Info & Props vs. the Reds